mkromney/13-Object-Relational-Mapping-ORM-E-Commerce-Back-End/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description
 This set of code is designed to work as a terminal- based front-end database navigator and editor.
+When a user accesses databases for an e-commerce API, the user can see the data, add data, edit data, and delete data.

 Video Link of CLA:
 https://watch.screencastify.com/v/lEklln1bexR0u8Li1L9i